Revolutions of 1989

 The Soviet Union became a multi-party semi-presidential republic from March 1990 and held its first presidential election, marking a drastic change as part of its reform program.
 The Soviet Union dissolved in December 1991, resulting in seven new countries which had declared their independence from the Soviet Union, while the Baltic states regained their independence in September 1991 along with Ukraine, Georgia, Azerbaijan and Armenia.
 The rest of the Soviet Union continued with the establishment of the Russian Federation.
-Albania and Yugoslavia abandoned communism between 1990-92, by which time Yugoslavia had split into five new countries.
+Albania and Yugoslavia abandoned communism between 1990 and 1992, by which time Yugoslavia had split into five new countries.
 Czechoslovakia dissolved three years after the end of communist rule, splitting peacefully into the Czech Republic and Slovakia on 1 January 1993.
 North Korea abandoned Marxism–Leninism in 1992.
 The Cold War is considered to have ended on 3 December 1989 during the Malta Summit between the Soviet and American leaders.
 However, many historians conclude that the dissolution of the Soviet Union on 26 December 1991 was the true end of the Cold War.

 The impact of these events were felt in many third world socialist states.
 Concurrently with events in Poland, protests in Tiananmen Square (April–June 1989) failed to stimulate major political changes in China, but influential images helped to precipitate events in other parts of the globe.
 Afghanistan, Cambodia and Mongolia, had abandoned communism by 1992–93, either through reform or conflict.
 Eight countries in Africa or its environs also abandoned it, namely Ethiopia, Angola, Benin, Congo-Brazzaville, Mozambique, Somalia, as well as South Yemen, which unified with North Yemen to form Yemen.
 Political reforms varied, but communist parties lost a monopoly on power in all but five countries; namely China, Cuba, Laos, North Korea, and Vietnam.
-Vietnam, Laos, and China made economic reforms to adopt some forms of market economy under market socialism.
+Vietnam, Laos, and China had previously made economic reforms to adopt some forms of market economy under market socialism.

 The European political landscape changed drastically, with former Eastern Bloc countries joining NATO and the European Union, resulting in stronger economic and social integration with Western Europe and North America.
 Many communist and socialist organisations in the West turned their guiding principles over to social democracy and democratic socialism.
 In South America, a pink tide began in Venezuela in 1999 and shaped politics in the other parts of the continent through the early 2000s.
 Meanwhile, in certain countries the aftermath of these revolutions resulted in conflict and wars, including post-Soviet conflicts that remain, as well as large-scale wars, most notably the Yugoslav Wars which led to the Bosnian genocide.